Province of Santa Cruz de Tenerife

 Province of Santa Cruz de Tenerife, also Province of Santa Cruz (Provincia de Santa Cruz de Tenerife), is a province of Spain, consisting of the western part of the autonomous community of the Canary Islands.
 It consists of about half of the Atlantic archipelago: the islands of Tenerife, La Gomera, El Hierro, and La Palma.
 It occupies an area of 3,381 km2.
 It also includes a series of adjacent roques (those of Salmor, Fasnia, Bonanza, Garachico and Anaga).

 Its capital is the city of Santa Cruz de Tenerife (commonly known as Santa Cruz), on the island of Tenerife (Spain's most populous island).
 At the start of 2023 the province had 1,067,173 inhabitants and a density of 315.6 /km^{2}, making it the province of Spain with the sixth highest population density, higher than that of the province of Las Palmas (the eastern half of the Canary Islands).
 19.6% live in the capital, Santa Cruz de Tenerife, which is also the capital of the Autonomous Community of the Canary Islands.
 There are 54 municipalities in the province; see List of municipalities in Santa Cruz de Tenerife.
 Tenerife is the most populated island of the Canary Islands and most populous island of Spain.
 In addition, the island also has the highest altitude of Spain and all of the Atlantic Islands (Teide 3718 m).

 Earlier issued vehicle license plates in this province bear the first two letters "TF" (named after Tenerife).
 Nowadays the plates share the same numbering system as in mainland Spain.

 History

 This province was established in 1927, when the Canarias province (with Santa Cruz de Tenerife as the capital city) was divided into two provinces: Las Palmas and the province of Santa Cruz de Tenerife.
 In 1982, both provinces became part of the newly founded autonomous community of the Canary Islands.

-Population

-The historical population is given in the following chart: